Tillered Docs

 compose export

-Export current cluster configuration to YAML format.
+Export the current cluster configuration to YAML.
+Required scopes: urn:tillered:arctic:peers.read, urn:tillered:arctic:services.read.

 arctic compose export [flags]